Molotov (band)

-Biography
+History

 The band began in 1995 when two friends, Tito Fuentes (guitar) and Micky "Chicho" Huidobro (bass), started playing together.
 Javier de la "J" Cueva and Iván Jared "La Quesadillera" Moreno joined them in September of that year, becoming the first line up for the band.
 Moreno would eventually leave and be replaced by Randy Ebright, the only American member of the band, in October 1995.
 In February 1996, de la Cueva would also leave.
 He was replaced by Paco Ayala, establishing the four-member lineup that has remained consistent over the years.

 Throughout 1996, the band played in many underground locations in Mexico City and began to gain a small group of fans.
 More success came when they opened for Héroes del Silencio in Monterrey and later for La Lupita in Puebla.
 During a concert at which they opened for Illya Kuryaki and The Valderramas, talent scouts from Universal Music Latin Entertainment offered them a record deal.
 It was a difficult period, with the band having to sell cassettes during their concerts while they prepared their debut album.

 In July 1997, they released their debut album ¿Dónde Jugarán las Niñas?
 The album took its name partly from Maná's album ¿Dónde Jugarán los Niños?
 This generated controversy, with stores refusing to sell it because of its lyrics and cover.
 Molotov went out to the street to sell their discs as a form of protest.
 In 1998, they participated with the song "Payaso" in the album Volcán: Tributo a José José a tribute to legendary singer José José.

 In 1998, Molotov released Molomix, an album with remixes of Donde Jugarán, including a version of the classic Queen song "Bohemian Rhapsody" titled "Rap, Soda y Bohemia", and a new song, "El Carnal de las estrellas", which attacks the Mexican television network Televisa as a response to its refusal to air the band's videos.
 In September 1999, Apocalypshit was released and the band toured Europe, including Russia, and were also a part of the 1999 Vans Warped Tour.
 In 2001, after a couple of years of touring, they took a rest and contributed to the soundtrack of the film Y tu mamá también.
-The soundtrack was nominated for a Grammy.)
+The soundtrack was nominated for a Latin Grammy.)
 They also worked on the soundtrack of the film Atlético San Pancho.